jwl-7/c0de_gr1nd/python_explanations/delete_node_from_list.md

 ```

 ## Explanation
-* The data in the next node is copied into the node to delete, and then the next node is deleted, which effectively deletes the current node
+* The data in the next node is copied into the node to delete, then the next node is deleted, which effectively deletes the current node

 ## Code Dissection
-1. Copy the data in the next node into the current node
+1. Copy the data from the next node into the current node
     ```python
     node_to_delete.data = node_to_delete.next.data
     ```
-2. Set the current node to point to the node after the next node
+2. Set the current node to point to the next-next node
     ```python
     node_to_delete.next = node_to_delete.next.next
     ```